-Twelve of the 58 projects have already been completed.
+Almost all projects were completed by the end of 2016.
 All projects have resulted in many positive and concrete results.
 Below is an overview based on the five project goals.

 Results in Poland